zhorifiandi/zhorifiandi.github.io/_posts/2024-12-16-simplify-your-code-review-process-with-automation.md

 Make sure the code can handle future demands by evaluating scalability considerations.
 Code that works well under current conditions might fail as user numbers grow, so reviewers should keep an eye on potential scaling issues.

+---

-# Wrapping Up
+## Wrapping Up

-Efficient code review processes are achievable by combining automated tools with targeted human review (yes, you, developers).
-By using nit checkers, automated testing, code scanning, and architecture checks, you can ensure that your team spends less time on repetitive tasks and more time focusing on impactful issues.
+Efficient code review processes combine automated tools with human expertise.
+Using lint checkers, automated testing, code scanning, and architecture tests, your team can reduce time spent on repetitive tasks and focus on impactful issues.

-This approach aligns with CI/CD practices and supports the transition towards scaled trunk-based development.
-While trunk-based development can be challenging, these automated reviews act as a safety net, allowing teams to embrace more frequent merges with confidence.
-Let's turn code reviews from a chore into a collaborative celebration of great code!
+This approach supports CI/CD practices, enabling frequent merges with confidence.
+Let’s transform code reviews into collaborative celebrations of great code!